 Microbeads -- the tiny plastic pellets sometimes included in exfoliating facial scrubs and other cosmetics -- are terrible for the environment.
 That's because they're so tiny, they pass through water treatment systems and into our waterways.
 Once that happens, small creatures mistake them for food and the plastic then makes its way up the food chain.

-Because of this, the US legislature passed -- and President Obama signed into law -- the Microbead-Free Waters Act of 2015, which bans the manufacture of personal use products containing microbeads as of July 2017, bans the sale of cosmetics containing microbeads as of July 2018, and bans the sale of over-the-counter drugs containing microbeads as of July 2019.
+Because of this, the US legislature passed the Microbead-Free Waters Act of 2015, which bans the manufacture of personal use products containing microbeads as of July 2017, bans the sale of cosmetics containing microbeads as of July 2018, and bans the sale of over-the-counter drugs containing microbeads as of July 2019.